elementary-Inc/blog/_posts/2019-09-05-elementary-at-guadec-2019.md

 ### GTK

-Speaking of the GTK BoF, this was the big all-day one that took most of our time.
+Speaking of the GTK BoF, this was the big all-day one that took most of our time on the first day.
 Matthias directed the discussion and opened the floor for GLib wishlist items (like an OS info API), the status of GTK4, and even the Dark Style implementation.

+A lot of time was spent discussing GTK4—primarily if there were any more "headlining" features we wanted to try to get into the release to help encourage app developers to port as soon as possible.
+We mostly agreed that the performance improvements were a large reason to port, and didn't come up with any single "big new feature" that should be added at this point.
+LibDazzle and Purism's LibHandy also demonstrate that you can still do a lot more with GTK3 than most apps do, so even getting much of those widgets upstreamed into GTK4 would not be compelling features in themselves.

+We also talked about what is going to hold a lot of apps back from GTK4 to start: WebKitGtk.
+There is not currently a GTK4 port, meaning any app needing a web view will need to stay on GTK3 until that work is started and finished.
+That's a huge void that will take a lot of time and effort to accomplish, and as far as we know, nobody has taken it on yet.

 ### Vendor Styles

-This BoF, organized and moderated by Neil McGovern (Executive Director of the GNOME Foundation), was all about moving forward with the sometimes at-conflict goals of GNOME apps looking as good as they can and downstream vendors (like Ubuntu or Pop!_OS) wanting to express their unique branding and styling.
+I attended this BoF on the second day.
+Organized and moderated by Neil McGovern, Executive Director of the GNOME Foundation.
+It was all about moving forward with the sometimes at-conflict goals of GNOME apps looking as good as they can and downstream vendors (like Ubuntu or Pop!_OS) wanting to express their unique branding and styling.
 Rather than just sit in two separate camps, the idea was to talk it out and decide where we actually aligned, and how we could move forward to improve GNOME.

 Over all, it went exceedingly well in my eyes.
 We came to a conclusion that GNOME _could_ support some amount of styling if it were well-defined and well documented—right now, the only real "documentation" is Adwaita's behavior itself.
 This definition and documentation work would also directly benefit apps as well, as they could use the documented styles to do more interesting custom styles that would be supported in Adwaita as well as any "compatible" stylesheets.
 This is actually pretty similar to elementary OS, where we have publicly-exported variables, the color palette, and Granite style classes for apps to do custom styling.